darrelltzj/theRyanJoleneProject/README.md

 Currently, users have to manually key in their guests one at a time.
 With [Sheetsu](https://sheetsu.com), they can upload / sync their guest list from google spreadsheets.
 Still working on [this](https://ryanjolene.herokuapp.com/admin/sheetsu).
 Here is the
 [spreadsheet example](https://docs.google.com/spreadsheets/d/1LzxY4hgAX3bS5FdHbrJUuXiDEHazgNolckqX6ZVmPRI/edit#gid=0).

+UPDATE: Sheetsu's free trial will expire - may look for other alternatives

 **Email / SMS Notifications**